News & Stories

 Way2Go helps Indianapolis seniors get around town

 Understanding transportation is a challenge for many older adults and people with disabilities, CICOA began its Way2Go service in 2012.
 Door-to-door service is available in Marion County from 8 a.m. to 5 p.m. weekdays for medical appointments and for trips to the pharmacy and grocery.
 The cost is $5 roundtrip for those who sign up in advance and meet eligibility requirements.
-CICOA also offers scheduled shuttle services from several senior apartment complexes in Indianapolis for a small fee and offers limited discounts for taxi services in Marion County for those in need.
+CICOA also offers scheduled shuttle services from several senior apartment complexes in Indianapolis for a small fee.

 CICOA doesn’t want people to miss necessary medical appointments or feel isolated due to lack of transportation.
 Seniors can stay and feel independent by being able to get around on their own without feeling like they are burdening family and friends.